perturbo-code/perturbopy/docs/source/testsuite.rst

    The ``config_machine.yml`` must contain information about the execution of each step, which you make during the testing

+On clusters and supercomputers, the testsuite can be launched both in the interactive mode and as a job.

 Parametrization of testsuite
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~